purnimaporwal/ifad-pdr-extractor/README.md

 I want to be transparent about this because I think it matters.

 I used Claude to help build these scripts while I was still learning Python.
-The problem design, the two-strategy approach, the decision to add a manual backup tool, and the multilingual keyword structure — those were all my decisions based on testing and understanding what was failing.
+The problem design, the two-strategy approach, the decision to add a manual backup tool, and the multilingual keyword structure were all my decisions based on testing and understanding what was failing.
 Claude helped me write the Python to implement them.

 I think using AI tools well is a legitimate skill worth naming rather than hiding.
 Knowing when to use them, how to direct them, and how to check what they produce is something I am actively developing alongside my technical skills.

 ---

-## Built for
+## Built for: IFAD Office of Development Effectiveness, Rome — Impact Assessment Taxonomy Project (2026)

-IFAD Office of Development Effectiveness, Rome — impact assessment taxonomy project (2026)
+**Status:** Active development — improvements to TOC-based section detection and keyword matching in progress.

 Part of my research portfolio: [github.com/purnimaporwal](https://github.com/purnimaporwal)